 What can I do with a History degree?

 The department's award-winning faculty trains students in the fundamentals of historical thinking and practice, skills and habits of mind that provide a foundation for excellence in a wide range of careers and professions, including teaching, law, medicine, business, public service, and advanced historical research.
 Brown’s history graduates can be found in virtually every profession, where their critical thinking skills, their capacity to analyze context and causality, and their experience working with documentary evidence are prized.
-For the most current list of self-reported occupations of History concentrators one year after graduation, please go here.
+For the most current list of self-reported occupations of History concentrators one year after graduation, please visit this link.

 I need to ask for a letter of recommendation.
 How should I go about asking for one?
-Please see these guidelines.

 I am a History concentrator needing to fulfill the "premodern"/P requirement.
 What classes are available this year?
-Please this list of this year's offerings.

 I am not a History concentrator.
 How can I receive general Brown course credit for history course(s) that I took at another institution?